Lamprichauns/lamp-os/README.md

  - include the configured base and shade colors in the SSID so other lamps can know what colors their friends are
  - make a lampnpm install serial port object for the lamp_network arrays instead of the strings of lamp names, so we can include default colors in that
  - Create hooks from color setting and move this all to base.py, so we can have [lampname].py that just has config and callbacks to handle behaviour for individual lamps
- - To avoid uploading extra files and keep things simpler, create a build script that:
+ - To avoid uploading extra files and keep things simpler, create a build script that using `ampy` to :
     - takes the name of the lamp
     - uploads boot.py and lamp.py
     - uploads lamps/name.py as `main.py`, but with a new line containing `lamp.run()` to the end of the file